Donald Merrett: Double murder and suicide

 In 1952 he served time in Wandsworth Prison in England for currency smuggling and offered his soon-to-be-released cellmate £1000 to kill Vera.
 On release he went to Cologne where he met 26 year old Sonia Winnekes in a night club having effectively abandoned Gerda.

 In June 1953, Merrett obtained a passport in the name of Leslie Chown.
 Chown was a real person whom Merrett had encountered in a pub and to whom he bore some similarity.
 He travelled to England to see Vera using this false passport at the beginning of February.
 He stayed briefly ensuring he would be remembered by a policewoman during his exit from England, He spent four days in a hotel in Amsterdam under the name of Mr and Mrs Milner (his mother's maiden name).
 He flew back to London on 10 February.
 He went to find Vera in West Ealing intending to get back the £8000 he had given her.
 He reached her on 11 February 1954.
 He got her drunk and drowned her in the bathtub.
 His mother-in-law confronted him as he left and he struck her with a metal coffee pot, then strangled her to death.
 The event was labelled the Ealing Double Murder.

 He immediately went on the run and returned to Continental Europe.
 After a flight to Amsterdam he took a train to Germany.
-He spent a final two nights with Sonia in her home town of Duren at 51 Josefstrasse and told her he was going back to England.
+He spent a final two nights with Sonia in her home town of Düren at 51 Josefstrasse and told her he was going back to England.

 He was found dead on 16 February 1954 in a wood near Cologne with a self-inflicted gunshot wound to the head from a Colt 45.
 He left a letter to Sonia Winnikes, then aged 28.
 Only Gerda attended his funeral in Germany on 23 February 1954.
 She paid for the burial but Sonia received all his worldly goods.
-He is buried in an area reserved for suicides in the churchyard at Duren.
+He is buried in an area reserved for suicides in the churchyard at Düren.

 The German police removed his forearms and sent them to London for confirmation that it was Merrett.
 They are preserved in the liquid in which they were delivered in the Crime Museum (formerly known as the Black Museum) at Scotland Yard.